-Broad Street is proud to present a favorite story from our first issue, now formatted for online reading.
+A favorite essay from our first issue, formatted for online reading.

-The events in Rekdal’s riveting essay take place in and around her home of Salt Lake City.
-But its most important aspects could take place anywhere and everywhere the human heart beats.
+The events in Rekdal’s searing yet compassionate essay take place in and around her home of Salt Lake City.
+But its most important aspects could take place anywhere the human heart beats.

-Read “The Lives of Strangers” in full here.
+Read “The Lives of Strangers” in full here, specially formatted on Medium.